 - What do campers need to bring to the camp?

 A. Camp Cooinda offers great opportunities to make new friends.
 You can come on your own or with a friend.
-We will introduce you to some other campers on the bus.
+We will introduce you to other campers on the bus.
 And when you get to camp you will quickly meet 3 or 4 others in your tent group.
-Most of the activities are in small groups of 10-12 so you don't get lost in a big group and can make friends quickly.
-Camp is a friendly place.
+Most of the activities are in small groups so you can make friends quickly.
+Camp is a friendly and welcoming place.

 A. Yes, as long as your friend is close to the same age as you.
 We arrange the tent and activity groups so that people of about the same age are together.
 This lets younger or older groups plan activities to suit what they want to do.
-There is a place on the Information Form we ask you to send to us that lets you give us the name of a person of approximately the same age you would like to have in your group.
+There is a place on the Information Form that lets you give us the name of a person of approximately the same age you would like to have in your group.
 Sometimes we can't put more than two friends together because in a group of 4 or 5 that would leave one camper a bit on the outside of a group of friends.

 A. The minimum age for a camper is 12 years by the first day of the camp they apply for.
 We do not accept applications from younger campers.
 We plan the camp program for 12 to 18 year olds.
 Although we realise that 11 and 12 year olds can have a wide range of abilities, we have to have a clear cut off point for applications in order to keep faith with the advertised age group and to manage the risks involved in the boating program.

 A. Parents are welcome to drive to the camp.
 The site is about 300km east of Melbourne and we can provide directions for drivers.
-However, most campers reserve a seat on the chartered bus that leaves Southern Cross Coach Terminal on the morning of the first day and returns there an the afternoon of the last day of each camp.
+However, most campers reserve a seat on the chartered bus that leaves Southern Cross Coach Terminal on the morning of the first day and returns there on the afternoon of the last day of each camp.
 There is another pick up and drop off point in the eastern suburbs.
 The cost of the return chartered bus trip is on the camp brochure.
-There is a place on the Information Form we ask you to send to us where you can reserve your seat on the bus if that is how you would like to travel to and from camp.
+There is a place on the Information Form to reserve your seat on the bus if that is how you would like to travel to and from camp.

 A. On the base site, boys and girls sleep in different tents with a leader of the same gender.
 They respect each other's privacy.
 On expeditions, sometimes boys and girls and their leaders all sleep in a large marquee-like tent or under large tarpaulin shelters.